 In this investigation, students examine models of river erosion.
 Groups build different types of river beds by filling stream tables with sand.
-Each group perches one end of their stream table on some blocks to create a slope.
-They then pour water into the river bed through a spout.
 They watch as the water enters the stream bed and begins to carry away sand from the stream edges and the bottom.
 The sediment is deposited at the end of the stream where the water stops flowing.
 They see that as sediment is eroded, the shape of the stream changes.